John Farnham

-John Peter Farnham (born 1 July 1949) is an Australian singer.
-Farnham was a teen pop idol from 1967 until the mid-1970s, billed as Johnny Farnham.
-He has since forged a career as an adult contemporary singer.
-His career has mostly been as a solo artist, although he replaced Glenn Shorrock as lead singer of Little River Band from 1982 to 1985.
+John Peter Farnham (born 1 July 1949) is a British-born naturalised Australian citizen retired singer, actor and television personality.
+He started as a teen pop idol from 1967 to 1979 and thereafter became an adult contemporary entertainer.
+Although mostly working as a solo artist, Farnham replaced Glenn Shorrock as lead singer of Little River Band from 1982 to 1986.
 In November 1986, his solo single "You're the Voice" peaked at No. 1 on the Australian singles charts.
-The associated album, Whispering Jack, held the No. 1 position for a total of 25 weeks.
-Both the single and the album had top-ten success internationally, including No. 6 in the United Kingdom and No. 1 in Sweden.
-Whispering Jack is the third-highest-selling album in Australian history, and as of May 2023 remains the highest-selling album in Australia by an Australian act.
+The associated album, Whispering Jack, held the number-one position for a total of 25 weeks.
+Both single and album had international top-ten chart success, including the album at No. 6 in the United Kingdom and No. 1 in Sweden.
+Whispering Jack is the third-highest-selling album in Australian history and as of May 2023 remains the highest-selling album in Australia by any Australian artist.

-Farnham has become one of his country's best-known and most popular performers, and he is the only Australian artist to have a number-one record (album or single) in five consecutive decades (echoing that of Cliff Richard in the UK), with singles including "Sadie (The Cleaning Lady)" in 1967, "Raindrops Keep Fallin' on My Head" in 1970, and "Age of Reason" in 1988; and albums Whispering Jack in 1986, Age of Reason in 1988, Chain Reaction in 1990, Then Again... in 1993, 33⅓ in 2000, and The Last Time in 2002.
-Along with touring with numerous artists, including The Seekers and international acts like Stevie Nicks and Lionel Richie, he released various collaborative albums: Tom Jones on Together in Concert (2005); Olivia Newton-John and Anthony Warlow, including Highlights from The Main Event (1998); Two Strong Hearts Live (2015); and Friends for Christmas (2016).
+Farnham became one of his country's best-known and most popular performers and is the only Australian musical artist to have a number-one record (album or single) in six consecutive decades (echoing the achievement of Cliff Richard in the UK), with singles including "Sadie (The Cleaning Lady)" (1967), "Raindrops Keep Fallin' on My Head" (1970) and "Age of Reason" (1988) and albums Whispering Jack (1986), Age of Reason (1988), Chain Reaction (1990), Then Again...
+(1993), 33⅓ (2000), The Last Time (2002) and Two Strong Hearts Live (2015).
+Farnham has toured with numerous artists, including the Seekers and international acts Stevie Nicks and Lionel Richie.
+He released collaborative albums with Tom Jones on Together in Concert (2005) and with Olivia Newton-John on Highlights from The Main Event (1998), Highlights from Two Strong Hearts (2015) and Friends for Christmas (2016).